Jafri Oriental Rug Cleaning Logo

 Expert cleaning rug using industrial washing machine

-Contact Us For All Your Rug Cleaning and Repair Needs in Kinderhook
+Contact Us for Rug Cleaning and Repair Services in Kinderhook

-When it comes to professional rug cleaning, repair, tapestry restoration or pet stain removal, Jafri Oriental Rug Cleaning is proud to serve homeowners and businesses throughout Kinderhook.
-In addition to Kinderhook, we proudly provide services throughout Albany, Barrytown, Canton and other nearby communities.
-Protect your investment and restore the beauty of your rugs with trusted professional care.
+When it comes to professional rug cleaning, repair, and tapestry restoration in Kinderhook, Jafri Oriental Rug Cleaning is is the Trusted choic.
+We also serve homeowners and businesses in Albany, Barrytown, Canton and other nearby communities.
+Protect your investment and restore the beauty of your rugs with professional care .
 Call or contact us today to schedule your rug cleaning and repair services.

 518-201-1191